Is San Miguel de Allende safe? What to expect as a tourist

 Is San Miguel de Allende safe at night?

-Yes, San Miguel de Allende is safe at night in a moderately speaking.
-One thing that reinforces this is the police presence which creates a true sense of security among the people.
+Yes, San Miguel de Allende is safe at night, moderately speaking.
+One thing that reinforces this is the police presence, which creates a true sense of security among the people.

 san miguel de allende night safety

-If you’re staying in a hotel such as Casa 1810 Parque Hotel which is within close proximity of El Jardin then you should be able to use your own discretion.
+If you’re staying in a hotel such as Casa 1810 Parque Hotel which is within proximity of El Jardin, then you should be able to use your discretion.

 Where to Stay in San Miguel de Allende

-Below is a list of places to stay in San Miguel de Allende where you’ll be able to connect with some of the main attractions in the city without going far.
+Below is a list of places to stay in San Miguel de Allende, where you’ll be able to connect with some main attractions in the city without going far.

 • Historic Centro